amandacao2/Kaggle-Data-Exploration/README.md

 #TODO: finish niout on
 #TODO: after you finish this task organize all the steps you should take with future projects.. this was super messy nothing in order or grouped together

+question for kevin:

+do you HAVE to encode categorical data before using it? are you able to use it raw